aaronsbytes/FlappyBird/README.md

 ---
 # Credits
-I used [WPF-Flappy-Bird-Game](https://github.com/mooict/WPF-Flappy-Bird-Game?tab=readme-ov-file) from [mooict](https://github.com/mooict) as the starting point since i didn't have a clue how to even change the positon of elements without using margins (🤮).
+- I used [WPF-Flappy-Bird-Game](https://github.com/mooict/WPF-Flappy-Bird-Game?tab=readme-ov-file) from [mooict](https://github.com/mooict) as the starting point since i didn't have a clue how to even change the positon of elements without using margins (🤮).
+- I used the [flappy bird assets](https://github.com/samuelcust/flappy-bird-assets/tree/master) from [samuelcust](https://github.com/samuelcust).

 <br/>